carl24k/fight-churn/README.md

 * The code (listings from the book) are in the folders `chapN` under the examples directory.
 * Exactly what examples to run and what parametes are used are set in JSON files in the directory `examples/conf`.

+So you can use this utility as you go through the book - if you want to actually run the code from any example on your local database, this is the easiest way to do it.

 [(top)](#top)

 ---